openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 ++++++++++++++++++++

 	* **Configured Address:** MAC address of the selected RileyLink defined in the Omnipod Settings.
+	* **Configured RileyLink Name:** Bluetooth identification name of the selected RileyLink defined in your phone's Bluetooth settings.
 	* **Connected Device:** Model of the Omnipod pod currently communicating with the RileyLink (currently only eros pods work with the RileyLink
 	* **Connection Status**: The current status of the Bluetooth connection between the RileyLink and the phone running AAPS.
 	* **Connection Error:** If there is an error with the RileyLink Bluetooth connection details will be displayed here.